ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 8. Select the **DR Power Virtual Server workspace** that is listed based on the selected **DR location**.

    > **Note**: If you are using a non-PER workspace, complete the required network configuration steps to enable communication.
-See [Supporting and configuring network communication for PER and non-PER workspaces](<link>).
+See [PER and non-PER workspace networking](/docs/dr-automation-powervs?topic=dr-automation-powervs-supp-power-edge).

 9. Select the required subnets from the available list in the **DR Orchestrator networks** section.